Khald1998/Terraform/EC2_App(docker)+whether_me/README.md

 # Routes
 The application has the following routes:

-GET /: Displays the home page.
+GET /: Displays the home page.<br>
-GET /Search: Displays the search page.
+GET /Search: Displays the search page.<br>
-POST /Results: Displays the weather information for the searched or randomly generated city.
+POST /Results: Displays the weather information for the searched or randomly generated city.<br>